lloydtorres/lloydtorres.github.io/projects.md

 * Two-player turn-based strategy game inspired by [Advanced Wars](http://en.wikipedia.org/wiki/Wars_(series)), implemented with Python and pygame.
 * Players can choose from three different teams, each with its own unique team, and play in three different maps.
 * Six units available for purchase in factories with varying strength, defence and mobility.
+* Skirmish system allows units to combat other units or capture points on the map.
 * Revenue system allows users to gain money based on number of captured buildings and purchase units.

 **Interesting notes:**